osodevops/kafka-gitops-examples/MANUAL_PROCESS.md

 This step will install the base Flux kubernetes components onto your kubernetes cluster.
 To inspect what is being applied, simply look through the contents of `./flux-system/gotk-components.yaml`.
 You will see a mix of Custom Resource Definitions, Service Accounts, Deployments, and other various components.
 After application is finished, you should see the following pods running:

 * Helm-Controller
 * Kustomize Controller
 * Notification Controller
 * Source Controller
-    * Monitor the logs of this pod to observe the polling FluxCD will perform on the git repository.

 ### Deployment Process
 * Navigate to `./flux-system`